cardboard-iguana/cardboard-iguana.com/log/2021-10-16-tryhackme-complete-beginner.md

 By default, there are four types of users (more can be defined):

 * DOMAIN ADMINS: Manage the entire domain.
 The only permission level with access to domain controllers.
 * SERVICE ACCOUNTS: Used for automation and provide permissions for services.
-Can also be domain admins (though it’s probably not a good idea in most cases).
+Can also be domain admins (though it's probably not a good idea in most cases).
 * LOCAL ADMINISTRATORS: Users with administrative rights but *no* domain controller access.
 * DOMAIN USERS: Everyone else.
 Technically these folks can *also* be local administrators.